Select variant

 The MOLLE carrying system

-The abbreviation MOLLE stands for Modular Lightweight Load-carrying Equipment and refers to a military load-bearing system for attaching pouches and pieces of equipment.
-Its most important feature is the standardized attachment base in the form of textile straps, which are usually made from particularly durable fabrics.
+The abbreviation MOLLE stands for MOdular Lightweight Load-carrying Equipment and refers to a military carrying system for attaching pouches and equipment.
+Its key feature is the standardized attachment base in the form of textile straps, which are usually made from especially durable fabrics.

 Structure and function of the MOLLE system